Aliases for ENOSF1 Gene

 This gene can encode a mitochondrial enzyme that is thought to convert L-fuconate to 2-keto-3-deoxy-L-fuconate.
 This locus was originally identified as the source of antisense RNAs of the adjacent thymidylate synthase gene.
 Splice variants at this locus may contain an alternate 3' exon that is complementary to the 3'UTR and terminal intron of the thymidylate synthase (TS) RNA and may downregulate TS expression. [provided by RefSeq, Aug 2017]

 GeneCards Summary for ENOSF1 Gene

 ENOSF1 (Enolase Superfamily Member 1) is a Protein Coding gene.
-Among its related pathways are Fructose and mannose metabolism.
+Diseases associated with ENOSF1 include Pompholyx and Rothmund-Thomson Syndrome, Type 2.
+Among its related pathways are Metabolism and Fructose and mannose metabolism.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and L-fuconate dehydratase activity.